-- Preliminary Proxy Statement

-- \Box Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- □ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material under §240.14a-12

-Regal One Corporation

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \Box No fee required. - \boxtimes Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: Common Stock, no par value - (2) Aggregate number of securities to which transaction applies: 119,433,962 - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): \$0.53 - (4) Proposed maximum aggregate value of transaction: \$63,300,000.00 - (5) Total fee paid: \$12,600 - □ Fee paid previously with preliminary materials. - \boxtimes Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: \$12,600 - (2) Form, Schedule or Registration Statement No.: Schedule 14C - (3) Filing Party: Regal One Corporation - (4) Date Filed: July 23, 2014
+Filed 1 by the Registrant ⊠ Filed d by a Party other than the Registrant $\square$ Che ck the appropriate box: Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Regal One Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check the appropriate box): No fee required. □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: Common Stock, no par value Aggregate number of securities to which transaction applies: 119,433,962 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): \$0.53 Proposed maximum aggregate value of transaction: \$63,300,000.00 Total fee paid: \$12,600 Fee paid previously with preliminary materials. $\boxtimes$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetti fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of filing.
+Amount Previously Paid: \$12,600 Form, Schedule or Registration Statement No.: Schedule 14C Filing Party: Regal One Corporation Date Filed: July 23, 2014

-[REGAL ONE LETTERHEAD]
+[ REGAL ONE LETTERHEAD ]

-Dear Stockholder:
+Dear Shareholder:

-On July 14, 2004, Regal One Corporation, a Florida Corporation ("Regal One"), announced a strategic business transaction in which it would, amongst other matters, (i) purchase certain equity and debt investments of Capital Point Partners, LP, a Delaware limited partnership ("CPPI"), and Capital Point Partners II, LP ("CPPII" and together with CPPI, the "Partnerships"), pursuant to that certain Asset Purchase Agreement dated as of July 14, 2014, as amended (the "Purchase Agreement"), (ii) reincorporate from Florida to Maryland (the "Reincorporation"), (iii) to effect a reverse stock split of Regal One's outstanding common stock at a ratio of 1-for-2 (the "Reverse Stock Split"), and (iv) become an externally managed business development company.
+On July 14, 2004, Regal One Corporation, a Florida Corporation ("Regal One"), announced a strategic business transaction in which it would, amongst other matters, (i) to effect a reverse stock split of Regal One's outstanding common stock at a ratio of 1-for-2 (the "Reverse Stock Split"), (ii) reincorporate from Florida to Maryland (the "Reincorporation"), (iii) become an externally managed business development company, and (iv) purchase certain equity and debt investments of Capital Point Partners, LP, a Delaware limited partnership ("CPPI"), and Capital Point Partners II, LP ("CPPII" and together with CPPI, the "Partnerships"), pursuant to that certain Asset Purchase Agreement dated as of July 14, 2014, as amended (the "Purchase Agreement").